- Musk’s Starlink program has launched a total of 3,055 small Low Earth Orbit satellites so far.

-The high speeds, lower altitudes, and constellation feature of the LEO satellites give them the ability to cover the entire globe and reduce latency, and because they are massed produced, come in at a much lower price tag.
-As SpaceX continues to improve on its technology and become more and more efficient, it’s looking like those costs will be reduced even further.
+The high speeds, lower altitudes, and constellation features of the LEO satellites give them the ability to cover the entire globe and reduce latency, and because they are massed produced, come in at a much lower price tag.
+As SpaceX continues to improve its technology and become more and more efficient, it’s looking like those costs will be reduced even further.

 How Many Competitive Systems is Starlink Facing?